Last updated November 19, 2020

-Take Action, in cooperation with endorsing partners including the soy checkoff, as well as major agrochemical and trait companies, scientific organizations and experts affiliated with several land-grant universities, continues to be committed to providing resources to farmers for managing weeds and mitigating herbicide resistance on the farm.
-As part of that mission, Take Action will provide unbiased articles and researcher-vetted resources on dicamba to help you navigate the 2020 growing season.
+The Take Action program — supported by the soy checkoff in cooperation with endorsing partners, including major agrochemical and trait companies, scientific organizations and experts affiliated with several land-grant universities — continues to be committed to providing resources to farmers for managing weeds and mitigating herbicide resistance on the farm.
+As part of that mission, Take Action will provide unbiased articles and researcher-vetted resources on dicamba to help you navigate the 2021 growing season and beyond.

 The United Soybean Board neither recommends nor discourages the implementation of any advice contained herein, and is not liable for the use or misuse of the information provided.